Web Developer

 several additional features that most web designers will find useful

-such as a DOM color analyzer and online palette viewer
+such as a DOM color analyzer and online palette viewer.

 The DOM color analyzer allows you to locate elements on the page that